OldAndStillLearning/BTCA/Readme.md

 BTCAView Model is the Central Class - most call goes through it MainView is the starting view

 the RideDataModel is where all received data from Cycle Analyst and calculated data are store.
-That what's is sync throuhg icloud.
+That what's is sync through iCloud.

 ... more to come